Homeownership hack: teaming up gets you more bang for your buck

 Example

-To illustrate how co-buying makes homeownership more affordable, let’s look at an example using actual current market data from Seattle.
+To illustrate how co-buying makes homeownership more affordable, let’s look at an example using current market data from Seattle.

 Consider two scenarios: